Mathews-Tom/sage-dev/commands/stream.md

 echo "─────────────────────────────────────────────────"
 echo ""

-# Interactive confirmation for completion (Issue 3.1)
+# Mode-specific confirmation for completion (Issue 3.1)
 if [ "$EXECUTION_MODE" = "interactive" ]; then
   if [ "$OUTCOME" = "COMPLETED" ] && [ "$TESTS_PASSED" = true ]; then
     echo "Tests passed.
 Ready to mark ticket COMPLETED."